Chapter in this post:

 So it was made with the URL shortener Bit.ly generated.
 The background is that the fraudsters are using it to hide the domain that is ultimately forwarded to.
 I determined the domain to which you were forwarded with a redirect checker: https://amznservicecenter.top/

-Since it is a phishing email, I did not expect a virus and visited the website.
-Not surprisingly: The domain is from Google Safe Browsing has already been recognized as a fraudulent website and therefore my browser did not open it and instead threw me a warning message.
+Since it is a phishing email, I have not dealt with one Virus calculated and called up the website.
+Not surprising: the domain is from Google Safe Browsing has already been recognized as a fraudulent website and therefore my browser did not open it and instead threw me a warning message.

 I suppose if you were to call up the website, there would be a login field that was set up after you by Amazon.
 There you should - if the fraudsters have their way - enter your Amazon access data so that the fraudsters can then shop diligently at your expense.